 While the children’s letters were thought-provoking, the biggest surprise came when the children were asked, “If you could only send one of these letters, which one would you choose to send?”
 Each child chose the letter to their parents.

-Before your blood pressure goes sky-high ascertaining how to give your children everything they “want” for Christmas, consider their true wishes.
+Before your blood pressure goes sky-high about how to give your children everything they “want” for Christmas, consider their true wishes.
 Perhaps the most valuable gift you could give your children is your time.

 As you prepare for the holidays ahead, consider these ideas: